 6. Put some thought into your final words

 Always thank the recruiter and ask about the rest of the process.
 If you can, try to finish on a positive note and arouse the recruiter’s curiosity.
 Save some striking information for the end: perhaps you know one of the recruiter’s colleagues?
 Do you have a conference or seminar in common?
-Your last words are the ones that will stay in the recruiter’s head after you hang up, so don’t slack off towards the end of the conversation.
+Your last words are the ones that will stay in the recruiter’s head after you hang up, so don’t slack off toward the end of the conversation.

-Finally, don’t forget to send a thank-you email afterwards to show that you are still interested in the job and reiterate your willingness to meet the recruiter in person.
+Finally, don’t forget to send a thank-you email afterward to show that you are still interested in the job and reiterate your willingness to meet the recruiter in person.
 And hopefully, after following these tips, you’ll get to do exactly that.

 Translated by Mildred Dauvin

 Follow Welcome to the Jungle on Facebook, LinkedIn, and Instagram, and subscribe to our newsletter to get our latest articles every day!

 ‘I had a hybrid job interview — and it was a total nightmare!’

 Arthur had one in-person interview and two by video call.
 He shares what was likely one of the worst moments in his professional life.

 What to expect from a pre-recorded job interview

 How to prepare for a pre-recorded job interview.